2021 anti-LGBTQ riots in Georgia: Background

-On 4 July the Alliance of Patriots held demonstration on the American independence day calling the USA diplomatic corps to "respect the independence of Georgia like they respect their own" and abstain from intervening on the behalf of Tbilisi Pride in Georgian internal affairs.
-The chairman of the party Davit Tarkhan Mouravi claimed that "pseudoliberal organizations of the USA and EU" like USAID, the Biden administration, and the U.S. Department of State along with the Georgian Dream government, United National Movement and European Georgia are "subverting the Church".
-Tarkhan Mouravi quoted Donald Trump that Christianity is under siege across the world, calling Christians to band together.
-At the end he warned about the global conspiracy to create "a new breed of man" with no gender, nationality, faith or whatsoever.
+On 4 July the Alliance of Patriots held demonstration on the American independence day calling the USA diplomatic corps to "respect the independence of Georgia like they respect their own" and abstain from intervening on the behalf of Tbilisi Pride in the Georgian internal affairs.
+The chairman of the party Davit Tarkhan Mouravi claimed that "pseudoliberal organizations of the USA and EU" like USAID, the Biden administration, and the U.S. Department of State along with the Georgian Dream government, the United National Movement and the European Georgia were "subverting the Church".
+Tarkhan Mouravi quoted Donald Trump saying that the Christianity was under a siege across the world, calling Christians to band together.
+At the end he warned about the global conspiracy to create "a new breed of man with no gender, nationality, faith or whatsoever".